Arsenal vs Man Utd: 'I'll show all of you!' - Solskjaer claims Alexis will 'love it' if Gunners fans turn on him | Goal.com

 'I'll show all of you!' - Solskjaer claims Alexis will 'love it' if Arsenal fans turn on him

-Ole Gunnar Solskjaer believes Alexis Sanchez will relish facing Arsenal in the FA Cup, insisting that he'll be determined to silence the crowd should they give him stick in Friday's FA Cup clash.
+Ole Gunnar Solskjaer believes Alexis Sanchez will relish facing Arsenal in the FA Cup, insisting that he'll be determined to silence the crowd should they give him stick in Friday's game at Emirates Stadium.

+The Red Devils have been paired with Unai Emery's side in the fourth round of the competition, with Alexis due to face the Gunners at their home ground for the first time since joining United.

+Indeed, in the last meeting between the two at Emirates Stadium, Alexis featured for Arsenal in the 3-1 defeat, with David de Gea pulling off a number of miraculous saves to deny the hosts.

 "As a player, pride kicks in and you think: 'I'll show all of you'."